NickSto/ET/README.md

   - The size of the input to the script.
 The format depends on the script.
 For example, it might be the size in bytes, the number of lines, or the number of reads.
 - Whether the script was run as a Galaxy tool

-The script will never send the input filenames or command line parameters, as useful as these might be in determining the source of performance problems.
+My scripts will never send the input filenames or command line parameters, as useful as these might be in determining the source of performance problems.
 I'm avoiding these data since they might give too much information on the type of study being performed.

+Of course, the author of the particular script is responsible for what data is sent.
+There is a freeform JSON field which can include anything, so it's fully customizable.